Green Mapping Steps start with a sketch of

 In Green Mapping you are aiming to chart at the different hole locations for each green:

-The first of the 5 Green Mapping Steps involves obtaining a diagram of each of the 18 greens on which to map how your ball will break at different locations.
+The 1st of the Green Mapping Steps involves obtaining a diagram of each of the 18 greens on which to map how your ball will break at different locations.

 If nothing is available, or a GPS device is too expensive, you can still get the shape of the greens from the satellite image provided free by Google Earth.

-Unless your course is close to a sensitive military location, you should be able to identify the greens and measure them using the ruler tool.
+Unless your course is close to a sensitive military location, you should be able to identify the greens and estimate their size.

 Most golf superintendents use a standard system whereby they balance the left and right sides of the green as well as the back, middle, and front.
 This prevents wear and tear and presents the golfer with a different challenge each day.

 Golfers are often given a diagram of the weekly pin rotation to identify the day's pin position.

 This is especially useful for blind or raised greens when it is not possible either to see the green or the bottom of the flag.